Other Help and Advice

 If I have a fire how can I keep my business going?

 You should have a comprehensive Business Continuity Plan in place to cover a fire along with other major events.
 There is a lot of information and advice available on

 Do I need a license?

 Nottinghamshire Fire and Rescue Service does not issue licenses.
 We are a statutory agency which is referred to for some applications and we can make recommendations prior to a license issue.
 To find out further information about licenses, contact your local council.

 What is a Primary Authority?

 Where do I find information regarding other legislative regulations?

-You can find regulation information for the Derbyshire and Nottinghamshire area on the D2N2 Better Business Regulations site.
+find regulation information for the Derbyshire and Nottinghamshire area on the D2N2 Better Business Regulations site (Opens in a new window).

 Are pesticides or fertilisers monitored?